 Weybridge LTC has a rich history of bringing members together to play some socially competitive tennis in an organised way.

-The inaugural Riverside Tournament will be played on Monday 30 August 2021 from 12 noon to 5:00pm, and will be help in memory of Susan Pettinger.
+The inaugural Riverside Tournament was played on Bank Holiday Monday 30 August 2021, and was held in memory of Susan Pettinger.

-The Riverside Tournament involves 4 teams, and allows more members to be involved.
+The Riverside Tournament involves 4 teams, and allows 24 members to be involved.

-Each team will have its own colour.
-In the inaugural tournament, the colours will borrow from our history and be Red, White and Blue (American) plus Green (from the grass courts of Wimbledon).
+Each team has its own colour.
+In the inaugural tournament, the colours were borrowed from our history and were Red, White and Blue (American) plus Green (from the grass courts of Wimbledon).

 Each team in the Riverside Tournament has 6 players, and a captain (who may or may not be a player).